 You can’t take out a life insurance policy on just anyone.
 You must first have the person’s permission to do so and, most importantly, you must be able to show what’s called ‘insurable interest’.
 This means that you must be able to clearly show how you will suffer financially if the insured person passes away.

-Life insurance is unlike your utility bills or even products like health or house insurance in that you can’t simply switch to a new insurer.
-Life insurance and mortgage protection both require you to start a new application as your circumstances may have changed since the last time you took out cover.
+Life insurance isn't like your utility bills or even products like health or house insurance in that you can’t simply switch to a new insurer.
+Life insurance and mortgage protection both require you to start a new application as your circumstances and health may have changed since the last time you took out cover.